google/highway/README.md

 ## Compiler flags

-Applications should be compiled with optimizations enabled - without inlining, SIMD code may slow down by factors of 10 to 100.
+Applications should be compiled with optimizations enabled.
+Without inlining SIMD code may slow down by factors of 10 to 100.
 For clang and GCC, `-O2` is generally sufficient.